Getting Started with Microsoft Fabric

 • Full read-write T-SQL support (INSERT, UPDATE, DELETE, stored procedures, views)

-• SSMS, Azure Data Studio, and ODBC/JDBC connectivity
+• SSMS, Azure Data Studio, and ODBC/JDBC connectivity for familiar tooling

 Data Factory (Pipelines + Dataflows)

-Orchestrate data movement and transformation:
+Orchestrate data movement and transformation with a visual pipeline designer:

 Real-Time Intelligence